 Los Angeles dining in 2024 and 2025 has increasingly split between the high-visibility, press-saturated openings that cluster in Beverly Hills and West Hollywood, and the quieter, longer-term operators building something in neighborhoods that reward repeat visits.
 Joy belongs to the latter category.
 That positioning places it alongside a wave of Northeast LA restaurants that have built loyal followings without the institutional backing that drives reservation demand for restaurants like Somni.

 Nationally, the independent neighborhood restaurant format has proven remarkably durable.
 Places like Lazy Bear in San Francisco and Bacchanalia in Atlanta have demonstrated that a restaurant can hold serious culinary ambition without operating inside a luxury hospitality framework.
 At the highest end, destinations like The French Laundry in Napa, Alinea in Chicago, and Le Bernardin in New York City operate with infrastructure and recognition that sets a different ceiling.
 Joy is not competing in that bracket, nor does it need to.
-Its peer set is the wave of independently operated Los Angeles rooms that have earned their standing one service at a time.
+Its comparable set is the wave of independently operated Los Angeles rooms that have earned their standing one service at a time.

 That independence also means the restaurant carries real risk.
 Without the institutional support of a hotel group or a multi-unit operator, places like Joy live and die by the quality of their daily execution.
 When the kitchen is consistent, that independence reads as integrity.
 When service slips, there is no brand halo to absorb the criticism.
 It is a trade-off that the leading neighborhood restaurants have always navigated, and it is part of what makes them worth the attention of travelers willing to move beyond the predictable circuit.